Great Looking Backyard Privacy Solutions That Are Functional and Effective

 Creating a private outdoor space involves more than just sight; it also involves sound.
 Consider installing a water feature to reduce unwanted traffic noise or rowdy next-door pets while also increasing privacy.

-A bubbler fountain is a great option if your outdoor space is limited.
+A bubbler fountain like the one above is a great option if your outdoor space is limited.
 A landscape designer can help you create a tall water feature or install a water fountain that flows with your outdoor space and drowns out the noise if you have a large backyard and the budget.

 Create privacy with oversized containers